If you’re here, you’re wondering if Garageband amps are good.

 Moreover, as I wrote about in my article here, you can actually plug your guitar pedals into your audio interface because Garageband works just fine for all of them.

-Some of the pedals I use with Garageband include the Digitech Whammy Pedal, the MXR 10-Band EQ, and the old school Line 6 Pod system that came out in the mid-2000s.
-You can read more about these products in the link in the previous paragraph.
+Some of the pedals I use with Garageband include the Digitech Whammy Pedal, the MXR 10-Band EQ, and the old school Line 6 Pod system that came out in the mid-2000s (I’ve written all about them in the previous paragraph’s link).

 For instance, you can use the Line 6 HD500x as a guitar pedal and have access to some of the best sounds available.
 A lot of people hate on these as well because the sound is digital, but this is where the market is headed.